Chris4891/CI-PP3-Hangman/README.md

 * Displays the hangman as the user loses attempts.
 * Allows the user to play again.

-* Player customization:
-    Users can personalize their experience by entering their name before starting the game.

-* Random word selection:
-    For each game session, a random word is chosen from the list provided to ensure a unique and unpredictable gaming experience.
-Visual feedback:
-    The game shows a hangman image that gradually changes when a wrong guess is made, enhancing the gaming experience.

-* Presumed mechanism:
-    Players can enter individual letters as guesses, and the game checks the validity of their input, provides feedback on its correctness, and updates the word display accordingly.

-* Win/Loss Conditions:
-    The game determines whether the player succeeds in guessing the whole word or exhausts attempts and sends the appropriate message announcing the result.

-* Restart options:
-    After finishing the game, the user can restart the game and play again without closing and reopening the application.

-## Requirements

-1. Python 3.6 or higher
-2. colorama==0.4.4

-## To-do

-* Add GUI for better experience.
-* Add a sound effect when the user loses an attempt.
-* Add a leaderboard to track the user's scores.
-* Allow the user to choose the difficulty level.

-## Author

-Chris4891
+## User Experience

+The Hangman game provides an interactive and immersive experience for players.
+It allows users to engage in a challenging word guessing game and test their vocabulary skills.
+The game offers the following user experience:

+* Player Customization: Users can personalize their experience by entering their name before starting the game.
+* Random Word Selection: For each game session, a random word is chosen from the list provided to ensure a unique and unpredictable gaming experience.
+* Visual Feedback: The game shows a hangman image that gradually changes when a wrong guess is made, enhancing the gaming experience.
+* Presumed Mechanism: Players can enter individual letters as guesses, and the game checks the validity of their input, provides feedback on its correctness, and updates the word display accordingly.
+* Win/Loss Conditions: The game determines whether the player succeeds in guessing the whole word or exhausts attempts and sends the appropriate message announcing the result.
+* Restart Options: After finishing the game, the user can restart the game and play again without closing and reopening the application.

+## Existing Features

+* Random word selection from a word list.
+* Display of the word with dashes for each letter.
+* Tracking and display of remaining attempts.
+* Display of the hangman image based on incorrect guesses.
+* Input validation and feedback messages.
+* Option to play again.

+## Future Features

+The Hangman game has potential for further enhancements and additional features.
+Some of the possible future features include:

+* GUI Enhancement: Adding a graphical user interface (GUI) to enhance the gaming experience and provide visual elements for the game.
+* Sound Effects: Incorporating sound effects to provide auditory feedback, such as a sound when a wrong guess is made.
+* Leaderboard: Implementing a leaderboard to track and display the user's scores and achievements.
+* Difficulty Levels: Allowing the user to choose the difficulty level of the game, such as easy, medium, or hard, with varying word lengths or limited attempts.

+## Technical Design

+The Hangman game is implemented using the following components:

+* Python programming language.
+* colorama package for colored terminal output.

+The game logic involves random word selection, input validation, word display, hangman image display, and win/loss conditions.

+## Technologies Used
+### Frameworks & Tools

+* Python 3
+* colorama 0.4.4

+## Validation

+The Hangman game has been tested and validated to ensure its functionality and correctness.
+The following testing methods were employed:

+* Unit Testing: Each function and game component was tested individually to ensure it behaves as expected and returns the correct results.
+* Manual Testing: The game was played multiple times with various input scenarios to validate its overall functionality and user experience.
+* Boundary Testing: The game was tested with extreme input cases, such as guessing all letters correctly in one attempt and exhausting all attempts without guessing any correct letters, to verify the game's behavior in such scenarios.

+## Bugs

+The following bugs were identified during testing:

+* Solved Bugs
+* Issue: None

+### Remaining Bugs
+* Issue: None

+## Deployment

+The Hangman game is deployed on HEROKU follow this link to play the game "LINK HERE AFTER DEPLOYMENT".

+## Credits

+### Author

+* Chris4891